-- For Ph.D. students, once a student has successfully completed the required qualifying exams and has chosen a dissertation advisor, the academic advisor will be changed to their dissertation advisor.
+- Login using your CMU ID and Password.
+Click on the "My Account" link.
+Look for the "Degree Progress" site.
+This site also saves your updated course work progress. - For Ph.D. students, once a student has successfully completed the required qualifying exams and has chosen a dissertation advisor, the academic advisor will be changed to their dissertation advisor.
 For M.A. students who have selected the Plan A option, the academic advisor will be changed to the thesis advisor.
-There is no change of advisor for students who choose to do Plan B papers. - Approve the Authorization of Degree Program Form.
-This form is required for auditing of completion of coursework.
-This form can be downloaded from
+The Graduate Coordinator must be emailed by the student informing them of the change, with the thesis/dissertation advisor copied, in order for the change to be made in Degree Progress.
+This must be done before any thesis/dissertation committee is formed.
+There is no change of advisor for students who choose to do Plan B papers. - Various requests made by students will also need the advisor's approval, including: